 Prone to blisters?

-Who knew exploring the wonderful world of socks for hikers could be so much fun?
+Did you have any idea that exploring the wonderful world of socks for hikers could be so much fun?